 Several of the band had played with Glitter in The Boston Showband (also known as The Bostons) during the 1960s when he was still known as Paul Raven.

 The band provided the backing music for Gary’s chartbusters and the unique, powerful, and gutsy big beat for his concerts around the world, and eventually began recording Top 20 singles of their own, including Angel Face (March 1974), Let’s Get Together Again (October 1974), Goodbye My Love (January 1975), The Tears I Cried (April 1975) and People Like You (February 1976).

 Unfortunately, in their efforts to avoid the shadow of Gary Glitter the band hopped around stylistically too much to establish an identity.

 John Rossall left the group in 1975, and as the glitter faded the band became The G Band for a while and moved from Bell to CBS records.
 But although the band continued recording into the 80s, their star had fallen by the end of 1976.

-There are two versions of The Glitter Band still touring today: The official version featuring Pete Phipps and John Springate, and a version featuring John Rossall and Harvey Ellison.
+Eventually, there were two versions of The Glitter Band touring: The official version featuring Pete Phipps and John Springate, and a version featuring John Rossall and Harvey Ellison.